jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 ### PCB Design Review
 Keep posted, we should keep in mind to ensure preparation.
 Shipping will likely take a week, we should keep that in mind to potentially have multiple PCB versions with alterations in case delays occur.

+### Resources
+Team gets $150 through my.ECE.
+Eshop has free stuff.
+Meeting is timed or something to log hours.